QualiTorque/qualitorque.github.io/docs/governance/workflows.md

 :::tip Note
-At this time, Workflows are supported only for VM resources.
+Workflows are supported only for VMs, Database servers and K8s clusters.
 :::

 ## How to add a workflow